Monte Carlo Tree Search: The Game-Changing Algorithm behind DeepMind’s AlphaGo

 Versatile Applications:

-Beyond games, MCTS can be applied to various problems, offering solutions for decision-making in different domains.
+Beyond games, we can apply MCTS to various problems, providing solutions for decision-making in different domains.

 Go has a branching factor of approximately 300 i.e. from each state there are around 300 actions possible, whereas chess typically has around 30 actions to choose from.
 Further, the positional nature of Go, which is all about surrounding the adversary, makes it very hard to correctly estimate the value of a given board state.
 For more information on rules for Go, please refer this link.